Joystream/joystream/README.md

 ### Tracking Issues

-A Tracking Issue is a GitHub issue which **evolves**, and at any given time holds a list of TODO items, with a corresponding completion status and possibly responsibility indicator (i.e. each item has one responsible actor).
+A Tracking Issue is a GitHub issue which **evolves**, and at any given time holds a list of TODO items, with corresponding completion status and possibly responsibility indicator (i.e. each item has one responsible actor).
 TODO items are grouped into Tracking Issues based on what most deeply facilitates effective collaboration and progress tracking.

 - Every Monday, each Tracking Issue will be discussed in a video meeting between all assigned team members and the Release Manager.
-- These meetings should be highly focused, and kept at a reasonably high level.
+- These meetings should be highly focused and kept at a reasonably high level.
 - If a discussion gets to deep, the **RM** can request that the relevant participants schedule a new meeting to address the issue.
 - The Release Manager will then update the Tracking Issue if necessary by changing/adding/removing/reassigning tasks, and checking off concluded tasks.
 - A concise summary of the meeting shall be added as a comment.

 ### Milestones

 As part of the Release Plan, a set of Milestones are set, with a "target date".
 Similar to the concept of [Tracking Issues](#tracking-issues), the "Live Milestones" is a GitHub issue which **evolves**.
-Experience have shown, that during a release cycle:
+Experience has shown, that during a release cycle:
 - we may require adjusting the target date(s)
 - we may want to add or remove certain Milestones
 - we may want to adjust the scope of certain Milestones